elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> let, const and the “old” var.</div><br />
+  <div><strong>Interview Response:</strong> The keywords used to declare a variable include let, const, and var variables.</div><br />
   <div><strong>Technical Response:</strong> There are three variable declaration keywords used in JavaScript.
-They include let, const, and the “old var keyword”.
+They include let, const, and var variables.
 In modern JavaScript, development let and const are recommended to optimize your application.
   </div>
   </div>
 </details>